Europe's struggling carmakers seek regional overcapacity fix

 "A restructuring of companies must be carried out by the companies," Mattes said.

-Carlos Ghosn, chief executive of French carmaker Renault (RENA.PA) and its Japanese alliance partner Nissan Motor (7201.T), meanwhile predicted the first European restructuring moves could open the floodgates to a rash of plant closures.
+Carlos Ghosn, chief executive of French carmaker Renault and its Japanese alliance partner Nissan Motor , meanwhile predicted the first European restructuring moves could open the floodgates to a rash of plant closures.

 At the moment, all European carmakers have capacity problems, Ghosn said.